History of Teutonic Era Castle Unearthed in Poland Goes Deeper

 Little is known about the early Iron Age settlement, from which only fragments of pottery have yet been recovered.
-But these vagaries will all soon dissipate as the archaeologists roll out the next phase of their fascinating project.
-Now, a further series of non-invasive scans looking closer at the three settlements will hopefully identify the nature of further underground structures, which in turn, will add greatly to what is already known about this three-fold site of ancient fortifications.
+But hopefully more will be revealed as scientists continue to investigate the site.
+A further series of non-invasive scans looking closer at the three settlements will hopefully identify the nature of further underground structures, which in turn, will add greatly to what is already known about this three-fold site of ancient fortifications.

 Top image: View of the trench crossing one of the outer ramparts of the fort Source: Daniel Skoczylas / PAP